callumstew/ubuild-jekyll/index.md

 - template: content-feature
   block: feature-1
   media_alignment: Right
-  headline: "Don't own a Fitbit?"
+  headline: "Don't own a Fitbit?
+You can still participate"
   content:
     "<strong>How do you participate?</strong>
     <br>